turingschool/mod-0-curriculum/session1/index.md

 1. List the contents of your directory (you should see `my_first_projects`)
 1. Remove the `my_first_projects` directory

-#### Challenge #2
+### Challenge #2

-The person who has not yet been the driver will share their screen.
+Switch driver/navigator roles.

-1. Type `cd` to get to your home directory (you'll probably already be here, but do it just to be sure)
+1. Run `cd` to get to your home directory (you'll probably already be here, but do it just to be sure)
 1. Make a new directory called `session3_practice`
 1. Move into the `session3_practice` directory
 1. Print the path to your current directory
 1. Make a file called `terminal.md`
 1. List the contents of your directory (you should see the `terminal.md` file you just created)
-1. Add the text "The terminal is an interface to give commands to the computer" to the `terminal.md` file
+1. Add the text "The Terminal is an interface to give commands to the computer" to the `terminal.md` file
 1. Get back out of the `session3_practice` directory
 1. Remove the `session3_practice` directory